meteocean-unige/shoreline-mapping/README.md

   - setting.dat – ASCII file containing general configuration settings.
 All entries are commented and self-explanatory (see attached example).

 Subfolders within the Station Directory:
-  - shorelines --> contains the extracted shorelines saved in shapefile format (UTM coordinates);
-  - images --> this folder must contain four subfolders:
+  - images - this folder must contain four subfolders:
         - Target – Contains the reference image used to align all raw images (see attached example);
         - Raw – Contains all raw images to be processed (see attached example);
         - Unusable – Images for which alignment fails or metadata cannot be accessed are automatically moved to this folder;
         - Processed – Contains raw images after alignment and segmentation.
+  - shorelines - contains the extracted shorelines saved in shapefile format (UTM coordinates);

 The scripts were developed building upon the CoastSnap framework.
 For reference see:
 Harley, M. D., & Kinsela, M. A. (2022).
 CoastSnap: A global citizen science program to monitor changing coastlines.
 Continental Shelf Research, 245, 104796.